Getting Started

 Installation

-1. Clone the repository and navigate to the project directory:
+2. Clone the repository and install:

 git clone https://github.com/JulioAnzaldo/telemetry-anomdet.git